Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 NUKE_PATH="&ltpath_to_the_shift_installation_folder&gt/shift/plugins/nuke/startup"&semi;&#37;NUKE_PATH&#37;
 </code></pre>

-Or you can add them to the *init.py* file to make Shift to work in Nuke batch and interactive modes.
-To achieve this, it is only required to add the Shift installation path to the **PATH** environment variable.
+Or you can add them to the *init.py* file to source Shift in Nuke batch and interactive modes.
+To achieve this, it is only required to add the Shift installation path to the Python `sys.path`.

 <pre><code style="white-space: pre; margin: 20px 0; padding: 10px; box-sizing: border-box;">import nuke